Skip to main content

 Expected Production Time

-You may need to order in some materials specially, in order to account for this you can add additional time onto the lead time by adding an 'Expected Production Time' This is to account for the ordering, delivery, prep of this material.
+You may need to order some materials specially, in order to account for this you can add additional time onto the lead time by adding an 'Expected Production Time' This is to account for the ordering, delivery, and prep of this material.

 If you have a standard lead time of 10 days set for your Sheetmetal machine and then set an additional 3 days to the expected production days.
 These will be added together to give a total of 13 days for the lead time.